openid/fapi/fapi-2_0-security-profile.md

 **NOTE**: Refresh token rotation is an optional feature defined in Section 6 of [@!RFC6749] where the Authorization Server issues a new refresh token to the client as part of the `refresh_token` grant.
-This specification discourages the use of this feature as it doesn't bring any security benefits for confidential clients, and can cause significant operational issues.
-However to allow for operational agility, Authorization Servers may implement it providing they meet the requirement in Clause 9.
+This specification discourages the use of this feature as it does not bring any security benefits for confidential clients, and can cause significant operational issues.
+However, to allow for operational agility, Authorization Servers may implement it providing they meet the requirement in Clause 9.

 **NOTE**: This document is structured to support a variety of grants to be used with the general